Paptop/TunnelProxy/README.md

 enp4s0 or eth0 (depends on your default network configuration)
 ```
 3) Next If you are setting up program for the first time configure.sh needs to be called

-It will create tap device
-It will create bridge between your default network device and virtual tap device.
+  It will create bridge with the default network device and configure routing.
-It will define iptable prerouting rules in order to filter udp

   It will automatically run the c++ program which will print the incoming packets

 ```
 ./configure.sh enp4s0 11.11.11.11 1080